XRPLF/xrpl-dev-portal/content/gateway_guide.md

 - ACME must create a user interface for Alice to send funds from ACME into Ripple.
     - In order to do this, ACME needs to know Alice's Ripple address.
 ACME can have Alice input her Ripple addresss as part of the interface, or ACME can require Alice to input and verify her Ripple address in advance.

+See [Sending Payments to Users](#sending-payments-to-users) for an example of how to send payments into Ripple.

 ## Sending from Ripple to Gateway ##